-Dr Gordon trained in Edinburgh, Dundee and Sydney before settling in Nottingham.
+Professor Gordon trained in Edinburgh, Dundee and Sydney before settling in Nottingham.
 He has, since 2008, been a clinical academic with interests in the implementation of evidence-based models of care to deliver improved health outcomes for older people with frailty.
 He is particularly interested in how the care needs of the care home population can be met and has played a leading role in studies looking at models of healthcare to the care home sector and also in randomized controlled trials evaluating interventions, proven to be of benefit in other healthcare sectors, for the care home population.

 His other area of interest is developing curricula and teaching interventions to improve learning about care of older people across the healthcare professions.

 The Care Home Outcome Study and Staff Interviews in Care Homes Study described the cohort of older people living in care homes, their healthcare needs and how health and social care professionals responded to these in a crisis as part of the NIHR-PGfAR funded Medical Crises in Older People Programme.
-Further details of these studies are available under the publications tab.

 The Optimal Study used a realist approach to describe models of healthcare provided by the National Health Service (NHS) for Older People living in care homes and developed a programme theory explaining what the "active ingredients" were which enabled effective and cost-effective care for older people living in these settings.
-The full report and publications from this study are currently under peer-review and will be added to the publications tab upon completion.

 Future research interests include: